lihararora/snippets/README.md

 snippets
 ===============

-Collection of code snippets from various programming/scripting languages.
+Collection of code snippets from various programming/scripting languages!